How to Use DBGET

 The bget command syntax is the following:

 where the marked items may be entered in the DBGET search box when the bget mode is selected.
 Thus, more than one entry may be specified in the search box, and if the second form is used entries in different databases may be retrieved.
 A most useful command option is: which is to obtain only the sequence data in the fasta format.
 When an entry contains multiple sequences, such as in PDB and GENES, use to select the sequence, where # is the sequence number or it can be a for the amino acid sequence and n for the nucleotide sequence in the GENES database.
-For more details of the bget command syntax please refer to the bget on-line manual.

-Brief History of DBGET, LinkDB, and KEGG
+Brief History of DBGET and LinkDB

 Created: 21 August 1995